What is the Sattvic diet? This Sattvic diet meal plan puts a new spin on vegetarian diets. Here is a 3-day sample meal plan based on the Sattvic diet.

 Canned and ready-made foods (i.e. foods with preservatives, sweeteners, or food dyes) should be avoided.
 Food should not be overcooked and should be consumed fresh.

-Waiting leads to a decrease in the value of food.
 The person who cooks the food should prepare the food in a good mood and should not rush it.

 The flavors of the food should be preserved as much as possible.
 The use of salt and spices should not be excessive.